People who exist largely outside themselves can miss discovering what’s living on the inside.

 If we meet on more than a couple of occasions and don’t get beyond the weather or whatever traffic we ran into on our way to where we are, why continue to converse?
 What’s the point?
 Not that we have to relay every experience with every person—that would be overwhelming in a too-much-information way.
 But shouldn’t we share something fundamental that pulls us together?
 Shouldn’t our souls have a yearning to connect beyond the safe subjects?

+Do you create a world for yourself outside personal relationships?
+Do you bury your soul in top-level dwelling or stretch into the boundless depths?
 Many years of my journals reflect me interacting with … whomever … versus random life observations.

 Do you know people who live completely outside themselves?

 Somewhere in my multitude of jobs, I worked with a fellow with whom I had many conversations.
-But unless he was doing the talking, he was only partially engaged and not listening with the intention of hearing me.
+But unless he was doing the talking, he was only partially engaged and not intentionally hearing me.
 He rarely remembered what I told him and often repeated himself.
-This made me wonder what sort of relationship he had with his wife and children—how superficial their interactions must be.Do you observe people shimmering across the facade of life?
-Click To Tweet
+This made me wonder what sort of relationship he had with his wife and children—how superficial their interactions must be.

 Lessons Learned Growing Up

 It would be difficult to recall a single time when my parents weren’t totally present when we talked—even the wordy rambling of adolescent girls vying for attention at the same time.
 Dad was great at being in the moment with you.
 He helped me understand the lesson of being there when conversing.
 Mom was attentive because, as shy as she was, she wanted to know, she wanted to learn about the topic.